liefery-it-legacy/it-career-ladder/engineering-roles/Principal_Developer.md

 * You can deliver a presentation / lightning talk at a programming conference
 * You contribute to our engineering blog.

-## Leadership
+## 🏃‍♀️ Leadership

 **Role model**
 * You are a role model for your colleagues.
 Your technical achievements inspire them to develop, learn from you, and help you in your projects.

 **Influencing without managing**
-* You can influence the opinion of your colleagues without having formal authority to enforce it.
+* You take responsibility for the engineering quality of our products, our code base and our tooling and you influence our product management or other departments by suggesting improvements.